Dell XPS M1330

 Hochwertiges Arbeitstier

-Quelle: WCM - 1/08 (Deutsch)
+Quelle: WCM - 1/08 Deutsch

 Wer auf der Suche nach einem handlichen Begleiter ist, der findet mit Dells XPS M1330 eine sehr gut Basis vor, die je nach Anforderungen und Budget angepasst werden kann.
 Wer mit der integrierten Grafik auskommen kann, der erreicht auch mit dem mittleren 56Wh Akku bereits eine recht gute Laufzeit.
 Ein wenig ärgerlich ist das Fehlen eines GBit Ethernet Chips, die mittlerweile selbst auf billigsten Mainboards schon zum Standard zählen und auch ein SPDIF Ausgang wäre nett gewesen.